 “And don’t miss the very crucial point here that it includes the sins of man.
 Herod, Pilate, the soldiers, the Jewish leaders — they all sinned in fulfilling God’s will that his Son be crucified (Isaiah 53:10).
 So be very clear on this: God wills to come to pass some things that he hates.”

 2) God’s will of command

-These are the things he commands us to do and we can chose to obey or not.
+These are the things he commands us to do and we can choose to obey or not.